-Five powerful words tell us what Jesus is doing today: “I will build my Church.”
+Five words tell us what Jesus is doing today: “I will build my Church.”
 (Matthew 16:18).

-This is the earliest reference to the Church in the New Testament and in the book of Acts we learn how Jesus did this through the leadership of the apostles and those appointed by them.
+This is the earliest reference to the Church in the New Testament.
+In the book of Acts we learn how Jesus did this through the leadership of the apostles and those appointed by them.
 As the apostles won people to Christ in various regions, they gathered them in local Churches and appointed leaders over those Churches (Acts 14:21-23).

 The earliest gatherings of Christians focused on devotion to, “…the apostles’ teaching, fellowship, breaking of bread and prayer” (see Acts 2:42).
 There were very early indications of simple organization in the first church at Jerusalem.
 The believers knew the number of their members (Acts 2:41; 4:4); united in public worship and prayer meetings (Acts 2:42, 47) and practiced the ordinances of baptism and the Lord’s Supper (Acts 2:41-42, 46).